Hackathon Canvas

 Plan and deliver effective meetings with GroupMap’s Meeting Agenda Template

-What is a meeting agenda template?
+What is a Meeting Agenda Template?

 A meeting agenda template is a tool designed to make building an agenda easy.
 It does this by helping to gather all the elements needed to plan and deliver an effective meeting.